tklepacki/hustef-ci/README.md

-# Workshop: Automated Testing in CI/CD with Jenkins & GitHub Actions
+# HUSTEG 2025 - Workshop | Automated Testing in CI/CD with Jenkins & GitHub Actions

+Dear Participant,

+I’m glad you chose my workshop :)

+To verify the environment we'll be using during the workshop, please follow the steps outlined in the WORKSHOP INSTRUCTIONS section.

 ## WORKSHOP INSTRUCTIONS